Tarasque of Noves: Interpretation

 The Cramond Lioness devouring a bound male.

 The monster, which Megaw described as a "great ithyphallic carnivore", has been identified as a lion, a wolf, a bear, or some unidentifiable mythological creature.
-The Tarasque is a man-eating dragon of medieval French legend, so the name is rather an anachronism.
+The sculpture's anachronistic name refers to the Tarasque, a man-eating dragon of medieval French legend.
 The motif of carnivore devouring human is an influential one in both native Celtic and broader Mediterranean traditions.
 It is ubiquitous in Roman and Etruscan art.
 Life-sized lions clasping human heads are known from Iron Age sites in France and Iberia.
 A 2nd or 3rd century AD Romano-British sculpture (the Cramond Lioness) of a lioness devouring a male prisoner attests to this motif's longevity.
 The anthropomorphism of the Noves monster, however, is a characteristic without easy parallels among these examples.
-For the Romans this motif expressed the triumph of death over human life, which is perhaps what is meant here, however Ian Armit has interpreted the statue as an expression of Saluvian political identity.
+For the Romans, the carnivore devouring human motif expressed the triumph of death over human life, which is perhaps what is meant here, however Ian Armit has interpreted the statue as an expression of Saluvian political identity.

 Pillars with recesses for human skulls from Roquepertuse.

 We have no evidence as to the statue's original use.
 Patrice Arcelin has conjectured that it featured in a Celtic necropolis.
 The human heads show the influence of the Celtic cult of the human head (which had an especial obsession with severed heads).
 It has been noted that the niche in front of the phallus and between the two heads is the right size to fit a human head.
 The Linsdorf monster has an oval hole in its torso which has been similarly conjectured to hold a human head.
 Sanctuaries from the south of Gaul, such as Roquepertuse, had niches carved in them for human heads.
 Coignard and Coignard note that when a human skull is placed in this niche, the monster's penis is just visible, rising over the skull.